Devanik21/Artificial-Intelligence-ecosystem/README.md

 <div align="center">

-*Built with curiosity, driven by wonder, sustained by the belief that understanding consciousness is humanity's next frontier.*
+*Built with curiosity, driven by scientific inquiry, sustained by the belief that understanding the mechanics of intelligence is humanity's next frontier.*

 **© 2026 Devanik | National Institute of Technology Agartala**